 In fact, this is being done so successfully that the term ‘conversational commerce’ has been coined.
 This refers to the use of bots and messenger apps to provided customers with guided shopping experiences.

 One example of this is the Sephora chatbot on the uber-popular messaging app, KIK.
 The app lets users share a bit of information about themselves and then curates relevant product recommendations, videos, and other relevant content to them.
 A recent case study outlines how Sephora combined influencer marketing, a chatbot, and live engagement to reach out to teenagers during prom season.

 They started with a live demo and Q/A session with one of Sephora’s makeup artists who also answered questions submitted through the KIK messenger app.
 The teens were then encouraged to go back to the app to engage with more, bot delivered content.

-Bots can collect and report on useful data for mining and analytics
+Bots can collect useful data for mining and analytics

 Of course, bots have value beyond serving up better customer experiences.
 They can provide marketing teams with extremely valuable data on customers, their questions, and their preferences.